 Needlepointers.com Logo

-How to Make a Fidget Quilt
+How to Make Fidget Quilts for Alzheimer's Patients

 What is a fidget quilt?

-Tips for Making Fidget Quilts
+Tips for Making Fidget Quilt Patterns

 • Embellishments - zippers, buttons, ribbon, plastic rings, small bits of crochet, buckles, etc - the embellishment possibilities are endless